-This study provides valuable insights into the relationship between serum cytokine levels, particularly IL-6, and diabetic nephropathy (DN) in patients with type 1 (T1D) and type 2 diabetes mellitus (T2D).
+This study provides valuable insights into the relationship between serum cytokine levels, particularly IL-6, and DN in patients with T1D and T2D.
 The cohort demographics, metabolic profiles, and kidney function parameters highlight significant differences between the two diabetes types and their potential implications for diabetic complications.
 The cohort consisted of a slightly higher proportion of male patients (54%) and was predominantly aged between 30 and 50 years (67.5%).
 The observation that approximately half of the patients were diagnosed with diabetes less than 10 years ago is consistent with the rising incidence of diabetes and its early diagnosis in younger populations.
 Weight distribution analysis revealed that nearly half of the patients had a normal weight, while the other half were overweight or obese, reflecting the well-documented association between obesity and T2D.
 The significant finding that all T2D patients were over 50 years old compared to none in the T1D group (p < 0.0001) underscores the age-related risk factors and pathophysiological differences between T1D and T2D.
 T1D is primarily an autoimmune condition often diagnosed in younger individuals, while T2D is more commonly associated with aging and lifestyle factors, such as obesity and physical inactivity.
-Reduced glomerular filtration rate (GFR) was observed in 63.5% of patients, and 46% exhibited albuminuria, indicating a substantial burden of kidney damage among the cohort.
+A reduced GFR was observed in 63.5% of patients, and 46% exhibited albuminuria, indicating a substantial burden of kidney damage among the cohort.
 The equal distribution of kidney damage stages between T1D and T2D patients suggests that both groups are equally susceptible to DN, despite their differing etiologies.
-However, the higher prevalence of moderately increased albuminuria in T1D patients (53% vs. 37%, p <0.05) may indicate a more pronounced early glomerular injury in T1D, potentially due to the autoimmune nature of the disease and its impact on the renal microvasculature [11-12].
+However, the higher prevalence of moderately increased albuminuria in T1D patients (53% vs. 37%, p < 0.05) may indicate more pronounced early glomerular injury in T1D, potentially due to the autoimmune nature of the disease and its impact on the renal microvasculature [11, 12].
 Previous studies have shown that albuminuria is a critical predictor of DN progression and cardiovascular events in both T1D and T2D patients.
 For instance, Gross et al. reported that albuminuria prevalence is higher in T1D patients, which aligns with our findings [12].
 Furthermore, Perkins et al. found that early albuminuria in T1D patients often precedes more severe nephropathy, underscoring the importance of early detection and management [13].

-Serum cytokine analysis revealed significantly lower levels of IL-6, TNF- α , and IL-10 in T1D patients compared to T2D patients.
-IL-6 levels showed moderate negative correlations with fasting blood glucose (FBG) (r = -0.318, p < 0.01) and glycated hemoglobin (HbA1c) (r = -0.319, p < 0.01) in T1D patients, indicating that higher glucose levels are associated with lower IL-6 levels in T1D.
-Additionally, IL-6 is weakly correlated with renal function indicators, such as GFR and urine albumin-to-creatinine ratio (UACR), suggesting that IL-6 may have a role in renal dysfunction in T1D patients.
+Figure 3.
+Glomerular filtration rate (GFR) is positively associated with the concentration of IL-6 in patients with type 1 diabetes showed moderate negative correlations with FBG sta (r = -0.318, p < 0.01) and HbA{1c} (r = -0.319, p < wh 0.01) in T1D patients, indicating that higher glucose levels are associated with lower IL-6 levels des in T1D.
+Additionally, IL-6 is weakly correlated with renal function indicators, such as GFR and urine be UACR, suggesting that IL-6 may have a role in renal IL-6 dysfunction in T1D patients.